- Docs

 |---|---|

-| All new tags | Import both stable and beta releases |
+| All new tags | Troy Server imports both stable and beta releases. |

-| Stable releases only | Only import versions without pre-release suffixes |
+| Stable releases only | Troy Server only imports versions without pre-release suffixes. |

-| Beta releases only | Only import pre-release versions |
+| Beta releases only | Troy Server only imports pre-release versions. |

-| None | Disable automatic imports (manual only) |
+| None | Automatic imports are disabled (manual only). |

 Version Type Mismatch: